 Partnership Firm Registration

-A Partnership is one of the most important forms of a business organisation, where two or more people come together to form a business and divide the profits thereof in an agreed ratio.
-A Partnership is easy to form, and the compliance is minimal as compared to companies.
+A Partnership is one of the most basic forms of a business organisation.
+Two or more people come together to form a business and divide the profits thereof in an agreed ratio.
+A Partnership is easy to start, and the compliance is minimal as compared to companies.

 Running your Business as Joint Owners ?
 Register as a Partnership Firm with TAXAJ

 It usually takes 15 to 20 working days.

 - Filing of deed and other documents with the Registrar of Firms

 - Affidavit filing with the registrar

 - A group of at least 2 people having a business idea

 - Small businesses looking to using pool of resources contributed by multiple people